Skip to main content

 #

-Consider it if: You have mobility limitations, are visiting in extreme heat, need the Piraeus connection, or are traveling with small children.
+Get it if: You have mobility limitations, you’re visiting in brutal summer heat, you need the Piraeus connection, or you’re traveling with small children who need regular breaks.

 Planning your Athens visit?
 Check out our Athens metro guide and 3-day itinerary.